MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Task-Scheduler.md

 2. Four minutes after the second failure.

-3. Fifteen minutes after the third failure and any subsequent failures up to maximum of 10 times, after which the task is cancelled.
+3. Fifteen minutes after the third failure and any subsequent failures up to a maximum of 10 times, after which the task is cancelled.

 ## About Task Sessions and Permissions
  The task runs in a background session, which means that there is no user interface.
 The behavior is similar to that of the STARTSESSION function, where any dialog boxes that would normally appear are suppressed.
 For more information about specific dialog boxes, see [STARTSESSION Function \(Sessions\)](STARTSESSION-Function--Sessions-.md).